 Technological Universities will address the social and economic needs of their region and will engage in industry-focused research.
 Technological Universities will focus on science and technology programmes that are vocationally and professionally oriented.

 The National Strategy for Higher Education to 2030 made recommendations for the creation of technological universities and the process and criteria for designation as a technological university were set out in the 2012 Landscape document.

 A Technological University will be distinguished by a mission and ethos that is aligned and consistent with the current mission and focus of institutes of technology with an emphasis on programmes at levels 6 to 8 and industry-focused research.
 A Technological University will also be expected to play a pivotal role in facilitating access and progression particularly through relationships with the further education and training sector.

-The creation of a technological university requires the consolidation of at least two institutions.
+The creation of a technological university requires the consolidation of at least two institutes of technology.
 Each consortium applying for designation will be required to meet the designated criteria and achieve high standards across a range of areas before being designated as technological universities.
 These include standards relating to the qualifications of staff, the quality of research output, the proportion of students engaged in lifelong learning, amongst other areas.